spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 of the variance of the slope due to the Poisson noise and the variance of the slope due to the read noise.
 These two variances are also separately written to the arrays VAR_POISSON and VAR_RNOISE in the asdf output.

-For the optional output product, the variance of the slope due to the Poisson noise of the segment-specific slope is written to the VAR_POISSON array.
-Similarly, the variance of the slope due to the read noise of the segment-specific slope  is written to the VAR_RNOISE array.